Submitted by admin on Fri, 04/06/2018 - 05:07

 To start us all off on the same page, let’s first lay out the difference between user interface (UI) and user experience (UX).

-To make this more tangible, let's take Amazon as an example: The UI of any Amazon web page had a search bar front and centre, with your cart and account options to the right.
-When you click on a product, you get specific information about the item on screen, with the option to add it to your cart clearly next to the info to the right.
+To illustrate this, consider Amazon: On any Amazon web page, you’ll find a search bar front and center.
+To the right, you’ll see your cart and account options.
+When you click on a product, you’ll immediately get detailed information about the item on the screen.
+The option to add it to your cart is clearly displayed next to the item details on the right.
 Search, browse, buy.
 Simple enough.

 website engagement user interface